 But a better understanding of email spam traps leads to more effective solutions.
 Let's get to know more about spam traps and their uses.

 What is a spam trap?

-So how can marketers avoid spam traps, and also create an effective marketing campaign?
-Regularly cleaning your email lists can help avoid any nasty threats that might be popping up in your email data over time.
-As difficult as spam traps can be to understand, they can be even more challenging to detect.
+So how can legitimate marketers protect themselves against spam traps?
+Regularly monitoring your email lists can help you avoid any damaging threats that might pop up in your email data over time.
+As tricky as spam traps can be to understand, they can be even more challenging to detect.

 Message ID Traps

 Message ID traps identify scrapers that grab any data with an @ in it, including message IDs.
 Emailing this trap will tell the trap owner that the sender is scraping addresses or buying lists from someone who is.

 These are previously valid emails recently turned off.
 All mail to these addresses was rejected for some time, usually 12 months or more, and then the addresses were turned back on.
 This type of trap was made famous by Hotmail and is typically what most people think of when they think about spam traps.
 Most major internet service providers (ISPs) utilize these traps to help identify senders with poor list hygiene.

 These email addresses are created and submitted directly to senders.
 The reason for this isn't to catch a sender doing something bad but to monitor sender activity.
 This type of trap helps monitor ongoing sender behavior.
 Typically, this ensures that the sender follows opt-in procedures and uses proper email hygiene on their lists.